christinadelta/Intro_EEG_Analyses_WithPy/README.md

 I do not have permission to share the dataset that I am using here.
 This series on (very) Introductory Notebooks for Analyses of EEG data is intended to the students that I supervise.

-However, in the near future I will post more notebooks with **open data** and EEG analyses notebooks.
+However, in the near future I will post more EEG analyses notebooks with **open data**.